slint-ui/slint/docs/builtin_elements.md

 * **`vertical_alignment`** (*enum [`TextVerticalAlignment`](#textverticalalignment)*): The vertical alignment of the text.
 * **`wrap`** (*enum [`TextWrap`](#textwrap)*): The way the text wraps (default: no-wrap).
 * **`overflow`** (*enum [`TextOverflow`](#textoverflow)*): What happens when the text overflows (default: clip).
+* **`letter_spacing`** (*length*): The letter spacing allows changing the spacing between the glyphs.
+A positive value increases the spacing and a negative value decreases the distance.
+The default value is 0.

 ### Example